-Salmon Creek Farm is a sanctuary of precious riparian and coastal redwood forest habitat, on Central Pomo land, established as a counterculture commune in 1971, now a long-term living art project shaped by many hands, a sort of queered commune-farm-homestead, offering occasional programs by the non-profit Salmon Creek Arts.
-Check the calendar for the latest and sign up for our email list.
-Come stay with us!
+Salmon Creek Farm is a sanctuary of precious riparian and coastal redwood forest habitat, on Central Pomo land, established as a counterculture commune in 1971, now a long-term living art project shaped by many hands, a sort of queered commune-farm-homestead.
+In April 2025 our non-profit Salmon Creek Arts will be start offering year-round programs on the land.
+Check the calendar and sign up for our email list for the latest.
+In the mean time you can purchase our annual SCF Seed Mix or even come stay with us, for our last season of retreat rentals running through March...still a few openings left.

 photos by Iwan Baan